How the Rabbit Became the Easter Bunny

 Trim Size: 8.5 x 11″

 In the far off Land of Oohs and Ahs, a Wise Man seeks the help of different animals in finding ways to celebrate Easter.
 He is concerned there is no Easter celebration to recognize and remember Christ’s resurrection into Heaven and the coming of Spring.
-The Wise Man must find the appropriate way to represent rebirth, a new life, forgiveness, peace, and love and spread it throughout the land.
+He must find the appropriate way to represent rebirth, a new life, forgiveness, peace, and love and spread it throughout the land.

 The Wise Man decided to seek the ideas and help of the animals of Oohs and Ahs.
 It is said that the owl is the wisest, but the pig is the smartest.
-Children ages 2 to 9 must find out whether the pig could help the Wise Man.
+Children ages 2 to 9 will find out whether the pig could help the Wise Man.
 Or were there other suggestions?
 After meeting several animals, he finds the perfect provider of gifts for children and reminders of why we celebrate Easter. $10.95, softcover, 8.5 x 11 inches.
 Full color.

 “This is a beautifully illustrated book with a unique story line.
 It is special on so many different levels and is surely a book to be treasured by each child receiving it.” – Sharon Bonnet, former university media director